splitwise/api-docs/source/index.html.md

 Hey there!
 We're glad you're interested in the Splitwise API.
 This documentation will help you to fetch information on users, expenses, groups, and much more.

+If something in the API is confusing you, open an [issue](https://github.com/splitwise/api-docs/issues) about it on GitHub.
+We're a small team, so we may not have an instant fix, but we'll get back to you as soon as we're able.
+(If you spot an issue in our API documentation itself, feel free to open a [pull request](https://github.com/splitwise/api-docs/pulls) to update this website!)

 # Authentication

 ```ruby